ibm-cloud-docs/satellite/hosts.md

 ### Updating worker node hosts in clusters
 {: #host-update-workers}

 Many hosts in your {{site.data.keyword.satelliteshort}} location are used in clusters for {{site.data.keyword.satelliteshort}}-enabled services, such as {{site.data.keyword.openshiftlong_notm}}.
-When these hosts need to be updated, such as to apply a version patch fix pack, you can follow the same process as [Updating classic worker nodes](/docs/openshift?topic=openshift-update#worker_node).
+Periodically, IBM provides version updates that might include patches for the container platform software, operating system, or security fixes.
+To apply these updates to your hosts, you can follow the same process as [Updating classic worker nodes](/docs/openshift?topic=openshift-update#worker_node).
 {: shortdesc}

 ### Updating {{site.data.keyword.satelliteshort}} location control plane hosts